-Most men who encounter ED deal with it because of various physical health issues, such as heart disease and high blood pressure.
+Most men who encounter Erectile Dysfunction deal with it because of various physical health issues.
+The most common culprits are heart disease, diabetes, and high blood pressure.
 As a result, people usually associate ED with just getting older.
-However, ED is not a natural part of aging and often serves as an early warning sign of other, underlying medical issues.
+However, ED is not a natural part of aging.
+In fact, it often serves as an early warning sign of other, underlying medical issues.

-On the other hand, the other main group of men dealing with ED are both young and generally physically healthy.
+On the other hand, the other main group of men dealing with Erectile Dysfunction are both young and generally physically healthy.
 These are the men whose emotions, like anxiety and depression, cause erectile problems.
-Close to one in ten men have trouble getting an erection during their first time having sex from the sheer amount of anxiety around such a major step in life.
+One in ten men have trouble getting an erection during their first time having sex from the anxiety around such a major step in life.
 Having a new, relatively unknown partner as well as drinking and drug use can also cause erection issues.
 After ED happens once, some men develop anxiety about it happening again, “performance” anxiety, which causes even more erection problems.

 Causes and Risk Factors